 To receive helpful City of Santa Fe alerts about traffic concerns, sign up at https://www.smart911.com/smart911/ref/reg.action?pa=AlertSantaFe and for NM road conditions, please visit https://www.nmroads.com/mapIndex.html.

 ALL ARE WELCOME –– SEE YOU THERE!

 Parking: Meters will operate as normal until 6:00pm.
 Certain meters in the vicinity of the plaza will be bagged for police and fire use, and public parking in those spots is not permitted and will be strictly enforced.
 Please be sure to keep ADA parking locations clear for those with valid placards and loading zones clear for delivery vehicles.

 Road Closures: San Francisco, Palace, Lincoln and Old Santa Fe Trail will all be closed around the Plaza.
 Drivers are encouraged to avoid West Palace from Grant to Lincoln due to event activity.

 On the Plaza: Attendees are advised to dress warmly and reminded that no alcohol consumption is permitted on the Plaza.
 For comfort, there will be stationary heaters and luminarias (New Mexico piñon bonfires), and a warming tent for families with small children, the elderly, or emergency use.
-The Kiwanis Club will provide free hot chocolate and biscochitos while supplies last, and food trucks will be able to park in the designated spaces on Palace/Lincoln.
+The Kiwanis Club will provide free biscochitos while supplies last, and food trucks will be able to park in the designated spaces on Palace/Lincoln.